THE ADVANTAGES OF LIVING IN A SINGLE-LEVEL HOME

-If you’re looking for a beautifully crafted new single-story home to accommodate all your family’s needs, Olivia Lane in Concord is just what you’ve been looking for.
+If you’re looking for a beautifully crafted new single-story home to accommodate all your family’s needs, Emmet Place in Concord is just what you’ve been looking for.

-Each single-story home at Olivia Lane is situated on a large lot, Take advantage of that by adding French doors, folding doors or retractable sliders.
+Each single-story home at Emmet Place is situated on a large lot, take advantage of the natural light that pours in from your sliding glass doors.

 Since there’s no need for a staircase to take you from the living area to the sleeping area, more space can be freed up in a single-story home.